kevitay/Java-Collecties-Project/README.md

 1. In the `Encounter` logic, add in a chance (50%?
 75%? up to you) that the opponent will get an "attack of opportunity" when the player runs from an encounter.

 ### Knocked-Out Status
-1. Create a new enum called `CollectieStatus` inside the `org.collectiespink.collectie` package.
+1. Create a new enum called `CollectieStatus` inside the `com.galvanize.collecties.collectie` package.
 There should be two statuses, one for conscious and one for unconscious.
 The name of enum elements are up to you, as long as there are two statuses.
 2. Once created, add a field to the `Collectie` base class called `status`.
 The initial value should conscious.
 3. Don't forget getters and setters.
 4. When a protector is defeated in battle, set their status to unconscious.
 Hint: this will be done in the `Encounter` class, not the `Game` class.